 Every year as part of the Camera Club season, we hold numerous competitions both in Prints and Digital Projected Images (DPI’s), which are open to all club members to enter.
-Most of the competitions are “Open” subject, where you can enter any type of image, e.g.: colour, monochrome (black & white) or creative (i.e. not reality), as long as they comply with the competition rules.
-One of the competitions in the club season (usually the 3rd) is a set subject, where the subject of the entry is given to members by the competition secretary.
+All of the competitions are “Open” subject, where you can enter any type of image, e.g.: colour, monochrome (black & white) or creative (i.e. not reality), as long as they comply with the competition rules.

 To read the rules of club competitions, please click on this link.